Fireblocks Prepares for Bull Market by Adding New Executive After New CFO Hire

 The firm has been making significant hires over the past 12 months in anticipation of a sturdy growth trajectory returning to crypto, said Fireblocks CEO Michael Shaulov.

 “We didn’t know exactly when the market would start expanding again, but it was clear to us it would happen sooner or later,” Shaulov said in an interview.
-“Our mission is supporting crypto is not around where the price of bitcoin is going to be, but the underlying usage of crypto rails for payments, tokenization, and big brands.”
+“Our mission in supporting crypto is not around where the price of bitcoin is going to be, but the underlying usage of crypto rails for payments, tokenization, and big brands.”

 Shaulov pointed out that Fireblocks is very well funded with most of the money raised still in reserve, but said he will be watching other crypto firms looking to list in the U.S. closely.

 “It’s reasonable that we will see more crypto companies that have the right financials IPO.
-We don't have any urgency to do it, but it’s definitely something but from an optionality standpoint, we will be looking at – not this year, but maybe in two years or three years or something like that.”
+We don't have any urgency to do it, but it’s definitely something from an optionality standpoint, we will be looking at – not this year, but maybe in two years or three years or something like that.”

 Disclosure